Trauma-Informed Therapy Course

 Introduction

-A recent national study into Trauma, PTSD and complex PTSD in the Republic of Ireland found that 82.3% of respondence had lifetime exposure to one or more traumatic events, with almost 68% reporting two or more traumatic events (Hyland et al, 2021).
-Likewise, in a global context, research has indicated that 70% of people have been exposed to a traumatic event (Benjet et al, 2015).
-The overwhelming evidence of the ubiquitous nature of trauma exposure tells us that mental help professionals need to be trauma informed.
+A recent national study into trauma, post-traumatic stress disorder (PTSD) and complex PTSD in the Republic of Ireland found that 82.3% of respondents had lifetime exposure to one or more traumatic events, with almost 68% reporting two or more traumatic events (Hyland et al., 2021).
+Likewise, in a global context, research has indicated that 70% of people have been exposed to a traumatic event (Benjet et al., 2015).
+The overwhelming evidence of the ubiquitous nature of trauma exposure tells us that mental health professionals need to be trauma-informed.

-Trauma informed therapy is a way of working with clients that recognises how traumatic experiences can impact on all domains of being across human development, including behavioural, physical, mental, emotional, spiritual.
-Trauma can impact relational styles, attachment styles, and both family systems and social structures, through the influences of culture and the environment.
-At the same time, human beings experience complex intra-personal and interpersonal relational dynamics, childhood difficulties, as well as socio-cultural and economic disadvantages that are problematic, but which are not traumatising.
-Therefore, the objective in training in Trauma Informed Practices is to understand what trauma is, and what it is not.
-The purpose of the IICP College Trauma Informed module is to support learners in increasing their understanding of trauma through theoretical knowledge, practice based experiential exercises, and group work.
+Trauma-informed therapy is a way of working with clients that recognises how traumatic experiences can impact all domains of being across human development, including behavioural, physical, mental, emotional and spiritual.
+Trauma can impact relational and attachment styles as well as both family systems and social structures through the influences of culture and the environment.
+At the same time, people experience complex intrapersonal and interpersonal relational dynamics, childhood difficulties, and socio-cultural and economic disadvantages that may be problematic but not necessarily traumatising.
+Therefore, the objective of trauma-informed practices training is to understand what trauma is and what it is not.
+The course aims to support learners in increasing their understanding of trauma through theoretical knowledge, practice-based experiential exercises and group work.

 Who Should Apply